mlabs-haskell/hydra-auction-offchain/docs/future_improvements.md

 ```

 To allow for public auctions instead of private auctions, the standing bid validator must be changed to allow bids to be placed by referencing a datum which:
-- includes a matching bidder's address;
+- includes a matching bidder's address
-- comes with an output that includes a sufficient deposit;
+- comes with an output that includes a sufficient deposit
-- is stored at the correct address.
+- is stored at the correct address

 #### L2